 Research the requirements to become a portrait photographer.
 Learn about the job description and duties, and read the step-by-step process to start a career in portrait photography.

 Photographers are often self-employed and may work in their own studios or on location.
-This means they often need to sell themselves by building up a strong professional portfolio.
-It also means that their schedules are flexible, but work may fluctuate based on the time of year.
-For example, there is a huge need for wedding portrait photographers in the summer, but not as much demand in February.
+They promote their business by showing potential clients their photography portfolio.
+Freelance photographers have flexible schedules, but work may fluctuate based on the time of year.
+For example, there is a huge need for wedding portrait photographers in the summer, but not much demand in February.

 Step 1: Learn Technical Skills

-Aspiring portrait photographers should learn to use technical tools such as digital cameras, lenses and lighting equipment.
+Aspiring portrait photographers should learn to use technical tools, such as digital cameras, lenses and lighting equipment.
 Most images are edited using computer programs, so knowledge of editing software is essential.
-Students can learn these skills at vocational schools, art schools or 4-year universities.
+These skills are taught at vocational schools, art schools and four-year universities.
 Photography is a common major, and some schools also offer concentrations and certificate programs in portraiture.
-Photography students typically take courses in lighting, studio photography and color, as well as completing studio work and internships.
+Photography students take courses in lighting, studio photography and color.
+They also complete studio work and internships.

 - Take marketing courses.
-Taking marketing electives can help an aspiring portrait photographer learn how to effectively market his or her services to the public.
+Taking marketing electives helps aspiring portrait photographers learn how to effectively market their services to the public.
 Knowledge of basic marketing is essential for securing customers and reliable income.

 Step 2: Gain Experience

 Some people gain experience by applying for employment as photo assistants.
 Photo assistants provide technical and administrative support to established photographers.
 These positions are often available in the form of internships.
-Job duties may entail editing photos, transporting equipment, providing assistance during photo shoots and performing photo shoots independently.
-This role enables people who are just starting out to gain experience and make contacts in the field.
+Job duties can entail editing photos, transporting equipment, providing assistance during photo shoots and performing photo shoots independently.
+This role enables people who are just starting out to make contacts in the field.
 Over time, photographers can improve their talents by experimenting with different poses, lighting effects and camera settings.

 - Continue building a portfolio.
-As a portrait photographer begins to hone his or her skills and gain experience in the field, he or she should also continue to develop a portfolio.
-The portfolio should stay up-to-date with the photographer's skills and demonstrate expertise in a variety of photographic types and elements, like wedding portraiture and studio lighting.
+As portrait photographers begin to hone their skills and acquire experience in the field, they must continue to develop a portfolio.
+The up-to-date portfolio should display expertise in a variety of photographic types and elements, like wedding portraiture and studio lighting.

 Step 3: Obtain Certification

 Portrait photographers usually work in studio settings and often run their own businesses.
-In fact, the BLS reports more than 60% of all photographers were self-employed in 2010.
 One way to demonstrate professionalism and attract potential clients is to obtain certification.
-The Professional Photographic Certification Commission administers the Certified Professional Photographer certification.
-Earning this certification involves passage of an exam and submission of a 6-image portfolio.
+Professional Photographers of America administers the Certified Professional Photographer certification.
+Earning this certification involves passage of an exam and submission of a portfolio containing 15 images.

 Portrait photographers receive long-term on-the-job training throughout their careers, but taking continuing education courses may also be beneficial.
-Continuing education courses can help a photographer learn about technological advances in digital cameras and editing software, business/marketing skills specifically related to photography and new techniques from other professionals in the field.
-Continuing education options can be found through one-day workshops, seminars or through classes offered by other photographers, schools or photography associations.
+Continuing education courses keep photographers informed about technological advances in digital cameras and editing software.
+Photographers can also stay current on photography business and marketing strategies and learn about new techniques from other professionals in the field.
+Continuing education options are found through one-day workshops, seminars and classes offered by other photographers, schools or photography associations.

 - Become a member of a professional organization.
-Joining a professional organization, such as the Professional Photographers of America, can provide access to a variety of continuing education options, including workshops and online classes.
+Joining a professional organization, such as the Professional Photographers of America, provides access to a variety of continuing education opportunities, including workshops and online classes.
 Other benefits of membership include insurance options, professional listings and slideshow management services.